 A final way to shop locally for your groceries is through a food co-op.
 A co-op is a grocery store that’s owned jointly by the people who shop there, so joining one gives you a say in what the store sells and how it’s run.
 Joining a co-op and attending its meetings is a way to meet and interact with your neighbors.
 And since most co-ops specialize in food that’s locally produced, including organic foods, it’s a way to support local growers.

 4. Bank Locally

-Another way to keep your money in your community is to literally keep your money at a local community bank or credit union, rather than at a large national bank.
+Another way to keep your money in your community is to literally keep your money at a local community bank or credit union rather than a large national bank.
 Banking locally offers several benefits:

 - Better Service.
 Community banks and credit unions offer more personal service because they serve a much smaller area.
-At a community bank or credit union, you can expect the teller to recognize you, remember your name, and take time to answer your questions.
-Community banks and credit unions don’t always offer the 24-hour phone service you can get from the big banks, but for anyone who has ever spent time trying to navigate the menu on one of these phone lines and connect to a human being, that isn’t much of a drawback.
+At a community bank or credit union, the teller will often recognize you, remember your name, and take time to answer your questions.
+Community banks and credit unions don’t always offer the 24-hour phone service you get from the big banks.
+But anyone who’s ever spent time trying to navigate the menu on a national bank’s phone lines and connect to a human being knows that isn’t much of a drawback.

 - Supporting the Local Economy.
 Community banks and credit unions make most of their money from loans to local people and businesses.
-The Institute for Local Self-Reliance, a community development organization, reports that more than 60% of all loans to small businesses come from small to mid-sized banks and credit unions.
+The ILSR reports that more than half of all loans to small businesses come from small to mid-size banks and credit unions.
 Because small local banks make most of their loans within the community, they have an interest in helping that community prosper.

-When you invest money in your local economy, you’re not just helping local business owners – you’re also helping yourself.
-You’re making your town a better place to live in, with a rich character, a thriving economy, and a tightly knit community.
-And the more local businesses prosper, the more new ones will open – making it even easier to continue shopping locally in the future.
+When you invest money in your local economy, you’re not just helping local business owners — you’re also helping yourself.
+You’re making your town a better place to live in, with a rich character, thriving economy, and tightly knit community.
+And the more local businesses prosper, the more new ones will open, making it even easier to continue shopping locally in the future.